Mock Trial Competition

 The Washington and Lee University Mock Trial Competition provides students the opportunity to plan litigation strategies, practice litigation techniques, prepare witnesses, and conduct a complete trial.
 Each competitor conducts one direct examination and one cross-examination and presents either an opening statement or closing argument.
 The competitors are also responsible for making oral motions in limine and making and responding to objections during trial.

-The 2012-2013 Mock Trial Competition is open to all second and third-year students except the members of the Moot Court Executive Board.
+The 2014-2015 Mock Trial Competition is open to all second and third-year students except the members of the Moot Court Executive Board.
 Additionally, all first, second and third-year students who are not participating as attorneys can play the roles of witnesses.
-The first round and quarter-final rounds will be judged by mock trial administrators, Mary Nerino and David Bean.
+The first round and quarter-final rounds will be judged by mock trial administrators, Sarah Murphy and Brad Cochran.
 The semi-final round will be judged by Washington and Lee Law Professors.
-A panel of state judges will preside over the final round.
+A judge from the Fourth Circuit Court of Appeals will preside over the final round of the competition, which will also feature a jury comprised of members of the Lexington community.

 Be advised that the Honor System applies to every aspect of this competition.